kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 * Deployed a dApp and ran a simple test against it on the local Ethereum network
 * Configured the underlying Ethereum network to have 3 nodes

 We’d love to hear from you on what went well for you, what could be improved, or to answer any of your questions.
-Don’t hesitate to reach out via [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose) or [email us](mailto:feedback@kurtosistech.com)!
+Don’t hesitate to reach out via a post in our [discussions forum on Github](https://github.com/kurtosis-tech/kurtosis/discussions/new?category=q-a) or in our [Discord Server](https://discord.gg/jJFG7XBqcY).

 ### Other examples and guides
 We encourage you to check out our [quickstart](https://docs.kurtosis.com/quickstart) (where you’ll build a Postgres database and API on top) and our other examples in our [awesome-kurtosis repository](https://github.com/kurtosis-tech/awesome-kurtosis) where you’ll find some great examples.